 The Academy employs a number of sanctions to encourage the Academy rules, and to ensure a safe and positive learning environment.
-We employ each sanction appropriately to each individual situation.
+We employ each sanction appropriately to each individual situation: restorative reflection time at playtime/lunchtime (as immediate as possible) and a report system.